ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ^ For many of us Swift opened up a world of functional programming.
 But it is still much more object oriented language than functional.

 ^ And our main tools - Cocoa frameworks are object oriented.
-So probably we will still keep writing object oriented code.
+So probably we ourselves will still keep writing object oriented code.

 ^ The problem with that is that it is actually hard to write well designed object oriented code.